 Chris’s love of microchips and motherboards began as a toddler, when he started playing with computers.
 His mom, Freida, was a systems analyst for a small computer company in Dallas.When it came time to choose a major at Georgia Tech, Chris planned to go with computer science but instead picked management when he was told the comp-sci course load might be too difficult for a freshman basketball player.
 For the time being, Chris has no plans to finish his degree, but he has used his computer knowledge to found a company, Max Deal Technologies, that provides tech solutions for a high-end clientele.

 Drew Houston is CEO and Co-Founder of Dropbox, and has led Dropbox’s growth from a simple idea to a service relied upon by millions around the world.
 Born in Acton, Massachusetts, Drew attended Acton-Boxborough Regional High School and later graduated from MIT with a degree in Computer Science.
 After graduating from MIT, Drew recognized that people needed a way to bring their files with them without sending email attachments or carrying USB drives.
 He began writing a solution to this problem in early 2007 before showing an early version to Arash Ferdowsi.
-The two of them then began working on the project that would eventually become Dropbox. was there that he met Arash Ferdowsi who would later go on to be co-founder and CTO of Dropbox.
+The two of them then began working on the project that would eventually become Dropbox.

 Before working on Dropbox, Drew worked on a number of other startups including Bit9, Accolade and Hubspot, and has held a variety of engineering roles in other startups since age 14.
 He was named one of the top “Twentysomething Entrepreneurs” by BusinessWeek in April 2008.